void-ppc/void-ppc-docs/INSTALL.md

 $ xbps-install grub-utils grub-powerpc-ieee1275
 ```

-There is no partition to mount for `/boot/grub` like on Macs, as it uses `PReP Boot`.
-Just install the bootloader and generate the config:
+Then we will need to install the bootloader into the `PowerPC PReP boot` partition, with some files going to `/boot/grub`.
+That's easy:

 ```
-$ mkdir -p /boot/grub
-$ grub-install /dev/sda
+$ grub-install --boot-directory=/boot /dev/sda1 # must point it to the PReP partition
 $ update-grub
 ```

+Before doing `update-grub`, maybe tweak your `/etc/default/grub`, see the OpenPOWER section.

 ## Booting